 Like Gibson, Fender has more wallet friendly versions of their classic instruments.
 Check out their American Special Series as well as their Mexican-made Standard instruments.

 It’s also worth noting that Fender guitars are typically available with a few different pickup combinations.
-I’d especially recommend checking out a HSS Stratocaster for rock music.
+I’d especially recommend checking out a for rock music.
 The humbucker in the bridge position gives you a thicker, hotter sound, but you still have all that great Strat tone in the from the neck and middle pickups.
-I’ve played a for over a decade and it’s one of my favorite guitars.
-Standard HSS Strat
+HSS Player Series Stratocaster

 PRS is a company that arrived a little later on the scene than those mentioned above, but has gone on to have a huge impact in rock music.
 Started as a small-scale production shop by luthier Paul Reed Smith, the company has grown to become one of the most revered names in the music world.